iainure/selectivebuild/README.md

 # selectivebuild
-Building only sub-apps that haven't been built since latest git pull
+Building only sub-apps that haven't been built since the latest git pull.